August 2025 Indonesian protests: House of Representatives

 Rahayu Saraswati, member of parliament and niece of President Prabowo Subianto, announced her resignation on 10 September 2025 because of a statement she made on an interview held early February that was then cut by an unknown instigator to stoke protests against her.
 Regardless of the intentions from the instigator, she held full responsibility for her own words.
 Her resignation gained praise from the public, to the point that former Coordinating Minister of Law and Security Affairs Mahfud MD praised her for her maturity and called her a "victim" in politics.
-However, some online reactions also speculated that Saraswati's resignation may be connected to the vacant position of Ministry of Youth and Sports, in which she quickly denies and said that it is impossible for her to took the position as long as her uncle is still the president.
+However, some online reactions also speculated that Saraswati's resignation may be connected to the vacant position of Ministry of Youth and Sports, in which she quickly denies and said that it is impossible for her to take the position as long as her uncle is still the president.
 Eventually, her resignation was rejected by the DPR.

 House of Representatives speaker Puan Maharani shared condolences and demanded that the national police chief resolve the matter quickly.
 Puan also offered a new motorcycle to Affan's father, who also worked as an online taxi driver, a move that was decried as tone deaf.
 The House of Representatives later clarified that the allowance hike will only be given until October 2025 and claimed that the amount given is far cheaper than giving official residences for members.
 Deputy Speaker of the People's Consultative Assembly Lestari Moerdijat told members of parliament to self introspect themselves in carrying out the mandate given by the people.

 Gerindra Party caucus leader and majority leader Budi Djiwandono urged the House of Representatives to reevaluate the allowance hike for members of the parliament.
 He barred his caucus from going overseas and told members to be present with the people in accordance to Prabowo's instructions as party leader.
 Following suit, PDI-P caucus leader Said Abdullah also called for the allowance hike and any other allowances that may damage moral ethics to be cancelled for empathetic and ethical reasons.
 Golkar caucus leader Sarmuji also agreed with the calls of reevaluation and reminded Golkar members to refrain from making gestures that may spark more public anger, while Democratic Party caucus leader Edhie Yudhoyono called for parliamentarians to reflect themselves and agreed to have the allowance reevaluated.